millsofmn/notes/database.md

 * Cardinality - one to many usually annotated with 1..* or 1..4 which denote that the link is only to 4 entities
 * Modality - same is cardinality but the relation ship may not have the link

+### Relationship Degree

+1. Unary - a relationship in a entity to itself
+2. Binary - a relationship between two entities
+3. Ternary - a relationship between three entities

 ## Big Data